Equivalence of Doubly Periodic Tangles: DP tangle equivalence by local isotopies

+We are now ready to translate the mixed link diagrammatic isotopy to the setting of flat motif diagrams, where $T^2$ is considered to be the identification square along $l$ and $m$, $X$ runs close to $l$ and $Y$ runs close to $m$.
+In the flat picture $X$ and $Y$ form two crossed arcs.

+If a local isotopy move takes place in a mixed link, away from $X$ and $Y$, resp. in the corresponding motif diagram $\big(d,(l,m)\big)$ away from $m$ and $l$, then the same move will be visible in the interior of the flat motif diagram.

+If a local isotopy move taking place in a mixed link involves $X$ and $Y$, the mixed link moves exemplified in Figure~\ref{isom} carry through to the corresponding motif diagram $\big(d,(l,m)\big)$.
+We shall examine local isotopies on the level of flat motifs, starting first with surface isotopies.
+These on the (flat) motif diagram level comprise:

-We first examine local surface isotopies.
-These on the flat motif level comprise: a) planar isotopies within the flat motif, b) planar isotopies where an arc before lies within the motif but the arc afterwards hits one boundary component (the meridian or the longitude), c) planar isotopies where an arc before and the arc afterwards cross one boundary component, d) planar isotopies where an arc before crosses one boundary component but the arc afterwards crosses both boundary components, and e) the situation where a crossing passes through one boundary component.
-Moves of types a) and b) are sampled in Fig.~\ref{planar1}, while moves of types c) and d) are sampled in Fig.~\ref{planar2}.
-In the figures, the top parts illustrate the moves on the motif level and the bottom parts illustrate the corresponding moves on the flat motif level.
-Moves of type e) are sampled in Fig.~\ref{planar3}, where the left part shows the move of the motif, while the right part shows the corresponding move of the flat motif.
+\begin{itemize} \item [a.] planar isotopies within the (flat) motif diagram, \smallbreak \item [b.] planar isotopies where an arc before lies within the motif diagram but the arc afterwards hits one boundary component (the meridian or the longitude), \smallbreak \item [c.] planar isotopies where an arc before and the arc afterwards cross one boundary component, \smallbreak \item [d.] planar isotopies where an arc before crosses one boundary component but the arc afterwards crosses both boundary components, \smallbreak \item [e.] the situation where a crossing passes through one boundary component. \end{itemize}

+Moves of types a) and b) are sampled in Figure~\ref{planar1}, while moves of types c) and d) are sampled in Figure~\ref{planar2}.
+In the figures, the top parts illustrate the moves on the motif diagram level and the bottom parts illustrate the corresponding moves on the flat motif diagram level.
+Moves of type e) are sampled in Figure~\ref{planar3}, where the left part shows the move on the motif diagram, while the right part shows the corresponding move on the flat motif diagram.

+In all figures above, the arcs may cross the left-right or the up-down lateral sides.
+Also in a move type e) the crossing may be the opposite.
 Any other local surface isotopy can be realized by the above basic moves.
-As an example, the move illustrated in Fig.~\ref{mR3m2b} can be realized via three moves of type b) and one move of type~d).
+As an example, the move illustrated in Figure~\ref{mR3m2b} can be realized via three moves of type b) and one move of type~d).

-Consider, now, a Reidemeister move on the motif level, some arcs of which may cross $m$ or $l$ or both $m$ and $l$.
-Such moves are exemplified in Fig.~\ref{mixedreid}.
-Using surface isotopies, both sides of the Reidemeister move can be pushed away from $m$ and $l$, which results in the move to take place in the interior of the flat motif.
+Regarding now the Reidemeister moves, we may assume that they occur far away from $m$ and $l$ by using surface isotopies.
+Indeed, consider a Reidemeister move on the motif level, some arcs of which may cross $m$ or $l$ or both $m$ and $l$.
+Such moves are exemplified in Figure~\ref{mixedreid}.
+Using surface isotopies, both sides of the Reidemeister move can be pushed away from $m$ and $l$, which results in the move to take place in the interior of the flat motif diagram.
 After the move is performed we push back all arcs to their original position using surface isotopies.